Stuttering in popular culture: Film

+The 1967 James Bond film Casino Royale features the retired Sir James Bond (David Niven) with a stammer.
+When he comes out of retirement (to become M) he declares, "I don't have time for that now".

 The novel (and film) One Flew Over the Cuckoo's Nest has a major character named Billy Bibbit who has a pronounced stutter.
 Through the story it is revealed that it has very negatively impacted his self-esteem (even leading to a suicide attempt when he stuttered through a marriage proposal and the woman laughed at him).
 The stutter abruptly disappears after he has sex with a prostitute that another patient smuggles on the ward.

 In the 1992 comedy My Cousin Vinny, a public defender (played by Austin Pendleton) tries to cross-examine the first witness introduced by the prosecution, but has a pronounced stutter and is ineffective.
 He is eventually fired and replaced by Vinny.

 In the film Rocket Science, the main character Hal Hefner has a stutter.

 In the 1972 western The Cowboys, one of the boys riding herd for Wil Andersen, named Bob, had a severe stutter.

 In M. Night Shyamalan's 2006 film Lady in the Water, Paul Giamatti's character has a pronounced stutter that selectively disappears when he interacts with Bryce Dallas Howard's character.

 In the 2012 film Parental Guidance, a major character named Turner has a light stutter which he resolved with practice.

 In the 2017 film It, as well as the 1986 book and 1990 miniseries, the character Bill Denbrough has a severe stuttering issue, which was described as having "got worse since his kid brother died".
 Throughout the movie he stutters profusely, the impairment worsening when he is scared or nervous.
 In the 2019 sequel It Chapter Two, adult Bill has been seen to have overcome his speech impairment, but it recurs in mere seconds after Mike Hanlon calls to tell Bill the news of Pennywise's return.

 In the 2006 film Buddy Boy, Aidan Gillen's character Francis deals with stuttering, isolation, poverty, and a verbally abusive mother.
 He helps a woman and they eventually become romantically involved.
 As their relationship grows, he doubts whether she truly loves him despite his flaws.
 A series of events happen and it is unclear whether Francis makes a discovery or is ill.

 The Academy Award-winning film The King's Speech (2010) features a stuttering George VI as played by Colin Firth, based on original screenplay by David Seidler who also used to stutter as a child until age 16.

 The 2015 Indian film Su..
 Su...
 Sudhi Vathmeekam starring jayasurya had portrayed the life of a real life person who overcomes the challenges faced in life due to stammering.

 Benicio del Toro's character in Star Wars: The Last Jedi known only as "DJ" frequently stutters.

 In the 2019 film Once Upon a Time in Hollywood, Rick Dalton, played by Leonardo DiCaprio, has a mild stutter.